mcclayton/react-state-patterns/README.md

 Tiny utility package for easily creating reusable implementations of React state provider patterns.

-Powered by React Hooks under the hood.
+⚠️  Powered by React Hooks under the hood.
+(This library has a peer dependency on `react: ^16.8.0`)

 # Getting Started